alvassin/async-jaeger/README.md

 # Jaeger bindings for Python AsyncIO

-This is a client-side library that can be used to instrument Python apps for distributed trace collection, and to send those traces to Jaeger.
+Client-side library that can be used for distributed trace collection from Python apps via TCP (HTTP) to Jaeger.

 See the [OpenTracing Python API](https://github.com/opentracing/opentracing-python) for additional detail.